 “I really appreciated Judge Stephens’ input and perspective.”

 “Great!
 Judge Stephens was the best speaker of the day with the most practical advice.”

 “I’m always amazed by the clarity and helpfulness of Judge Stephens’ comments.
 Michael King was a great speaker for the afternoon.
 I’ve never been at a training where this specific topic (raising issues on appeal and issue selection) was addressed so specifically.
 Very helpful.
 I appreciated the depths that the presenters went into on these topics.”

 “Very helpful CLE.
 I’m very thankful for the nuts and bolts comments describing what is helpful to judges.”

 “Excellent course!
 Extremely useful insight from Judge Stephens.
 Michael King is an excellent speaker.”

 “I loved this seminar and learned a lot.”

 “Michael King is a great speaker.”

-“Satisfied general knowledge, ‘behind the curtain’ information.
+“Satisfied general knowledge and ‘behind the curtain’ information.
 Practice tips from the current justice were very useful.
 Very useful information on Critical Appellate Cases.”